vpitkanen/OTA-Design-project/README.md

 # OTA-Design-project
 Design project of OTA (Operational Transconductance Amplifier) in 45 nm CMOS Technology using Cadence Virtuoso.
-Design was verified by various simulations using different testbenches.
+Component values was first calculated by hand.
+Design was verified with various simulations using testbenches.
 Group project (2 people).

 ## Design Specifications and Results